We've independently reviewed this article to make sure it's as accurate as we can make it.

 Washer Buying Considerations

-One of the most important factors to consider when buying a new washing machine is the available space.
+In my opinion, of the most important factors to consider when buying a new washing machine is the available space.

 When measuring the space for your washer, ensure it has enough breathing room.
 You’ll need to leave at least 4 inches (10.16 cm) of space between your appliance and the wall.

-This way, you’ll prevent heat buildup and keep the hoses from bending.
+Ensuring enough breathing room will prevent heat buildup and keep the hoses from bending.

 But how can you choose the right washer capacity to ensure the best cleaning results?